+PDF accessibility is an important part of digital accessibility, but often it can be one of the most time consuming accessibility tasks.
 Lists are one of the more complex features of digital documents.
 They contain several elements that must all be identified in order for an assistive technology user to understand what is being conveyed.
-A person using assistive technology cannot obtain the information that items are part of a list without correct list tags.
+Without proper digital list tags, the words read by the assistive technology aren’t identified as a list.
 They also won’t know where the items fall in the list order (which can be an issue if the list is very long), or if they are nested.

 Visually, a list appears to have delimiters (bullets or numbers/letters) and items as part of its whole.
 But for an assistive technology user, specific tags define the list, its delimiters, and the items.
 Without correct list tags, this example list pictured is read as “Fruit bananas apples green red pears vegetables meat.”
 There is no way to know that green and red are a subset (or “child” items) of apples and that bananas, apples, and pears are a “child items” of the list item fruit.

-Correctly tagged lists define the list itself, it’s delimiters, the items within the list, and any nested (or child) items and how they related to their “parent” items.
+Correctly tagged lists define the list itself, its delimiters, the items within the list, and any nested (or child) items and how they relate to their “parent” items.
 Additionally, the delimiters must be defined as bullets, numbers, letters, roman numerals, etc. and correctly nested and ordered.

 Assistive technology provides this necessary information to the user via the tags associated with each list element.
 Further, it explains whether the list is ordered or not, the number of items, and how the list items are related.
 It will read a list as “list containing 4 items…” List item one “Fruit…”